n3s0/n3s0.github.io/content/feed/notes/physicalsecurity/locks/master-lock/master-lock-model-m530/index.md

 Boron-Carbide Shackle and a weather resistant solid steel body.
 Providing a four-pin pin and tumbler cylinder and a dual ball bearing locking mechanism.
 Of course.
 This padlock comes with two keys.

+### History
+---

+I will include some history of this lock to provide context after I've completed research on it.
+Stay tuned for more in the future.

 ### Intended Use:
 ---